AEOAI SearchLocal Business

 Best AEO Platform for Local Businesses in 2026

-The best AEO platform for a local business is Loudmink ($99/mo Starter), the only platform that monitors what AI search engines say about your business, creates content to improve your visibility, and verifies the results.
-For monitoring only on a tight budget, Otterly ($29/mo) tracks 6 AI search engines but does nothing to help you show up.
-Gauge ($99/mo Starter) monitors ChatGPT and generates a few articles per month.
-Profound ($399/mo Growth) is built for larger brands and priced beyond what most local businesses need.
+The best AEO platform for most local businesses is Loudmink ($99/mo Starter) if you want one place to monitor what AI search engines say about your business, create content across your blog, Reddit, and YouTube, and verify the results after publishing.
+For monitoring only on a tight budget, Otterly ($29/mo) tracks 4 AI search engines but does nothing to help you show up.
+Gauge ($599/mo Growth) is a genuine content generator that writes and publishes articles, though its entry price is steep for a single location.
+Profound ($399/mo Growth) now executes content too, but its analytics depth and pricing are built for larger brands.
 This guide breaks down each platform, what it actually does for a local business, and where your money is best spent.

 What AEO Means for a Local Business